new mexico Advocacy

 Advocacy: Fighting for Family Medicine

 NMAFP, other state chapters, and the AAFP advocate for better policies both nationally and at the state level.
-NMAFP’s Governmental Affairs Committee works throughout the year meeting with our state’s legislative members trying to lay the foundation for meaningful policies during the legislative session.
+Our government affairs committee works throughout the year meeting with our state’s legislative members and other advocacy organizations trying to lay the foundation for meaningful policies during the legislative session.
 Curious about family medicine in New Mexico?
 Click here to download a fact sheet.

 Are you interested in joining?
 Contact us today for more information on how you can involved.